AToMPM/atompm/README.md

 * Execute `node httpwsd.js` in the main AToMPM folder
 * Execute `python mt\main.py` in the main AToMPM folder
 * Open a browser (preferably Chrome) and navigate to http://localhost:8124/atompm

+## Documentation

+Documentation can be found here: https://msdl.uantwerpen.be/documentation/AToMPM/index.html